tezos-reward-distributor-organization/tezos-reward-distributor/docs/index.rst

 There are currently the following options to run TRD:

     a.
 If you want to use RPC (not public RPC) for the reward calculation, you need a Tezos archive node.
     b.
-If you want to use an provider (pRPC, tzstats, tzkt) for the reward calculation, but want to inject your own transactions, at least a Tezos rolling node is needed.
+If you want to use an provider (pRPC, TZPRO, tzkt) for the reward calculation, but want to inject your own transactions, at least a Tezos rolling node is needed.
     c.
-If you want to use an provider (pRPC, tzstats, tzkt) for the reward calculation and don't want to inject your own transactions, only the Tezos signer is needed.
+If you want to use an provider (pRPC, TZPRO, tzkt) for the reward calculation and don't want to inject your own transactions, only the Tezos signer is needed.

 However, for all options the Tezos signer is needed.

 **Provider notes:**

-TZStats
+Blockwatch: TZPRO
 -----------

-The terms_ of tzstats note that a license is needed for the commercial use of their API:
+The terms_ of TZPRO note that an account and API key are needed for the use of the API.
+Please review the [pricing](https://tzpro.io/#pricing) information.
+For further help contact hello@blockwatch.cc for more information.

-    If you wish to use the Data in a manner that is primarily intended for or directed towards commercial advantage or monetary compensation (such use, “Commercial Use”), Blockwatch requires that you enter into a separate commercial license agreement.
-Entering into a separate commercial license allows us to protect Blockwatch’s investment in the Data and to maintain the integrity of the Data.

-    Please contact us at license@blockwatch.cc for more information about Commercial Uses of our Data.
+In order to use your API key in the application copy and rename the .env.example to .env and add the API key for TZPRO.

 TzKT
 -----------